dwilches/Ardity/README.md

         }
     }

-Another sample Arduino Program
+Sample with Tear-Down function
 ======================
-This sample has a tear-down function (check the scene "DemoSceneUserPoll_ReadWrite_TearDown"), it will be executed when the Unity program stops.
+This sample has a tear-down function (use it with the scene `DemoScene_SampleTearDown`), it will be executed when the Unity program stops.
 This sample expects you to be using an Arduino UNO, if not, change the number of the pin to which the LED is connected.